gantry/docs/pages/01.gantry5/02.configure/09.extras/docs.md

 [/ui-tab]
 [ui-tab title="WordPress"]

-WordPress does not currently have a Platform Settings option as it does not have an equivalent component to that which is present in Joomla.
+You can access these options from the WordPress Plugin Manager > Gantry 5 > Settings or from the Platform Settings option in the Extras Menu.

 [/ui-tab]
 [ui-tab title="Grav"]